-I am not a software engineer focus on fronted area, and I wanted to replace the minima theme on my Jekyll blog with a custom one – no frontend experience required.
+I’m not a frontend engineer, and I wanted to replace the minima theme on my Jekyll blog with a custom one – no frontend experience required.
 I used Claude Code to build the entire theme in a single session.

 What Was Done